-Turkey, Azerbaijan ink critical pipeline deal in Istanbul3.
-July 2012. / SEE Energy News
+Turkey, Azerbaijan ink critical pipeline deal in Istanbul, SEE Energy News

 Turkey and Azerbaijan signed an inter-governmental agreement on Tuesday on the $7 billion Trans-Anatolian natural gas pipeline project (TANAP), planned to carry Azeri natural gas across Turkey to Europe.